fledware/GodotXUnit/README.md

 ## How It Works

-When you click on a run, the first thing is the run args gets written to ./addons/GodotXUnit/_work/RunArgs.json. this allows the runner to know what needs to be ran.
+When you click a run button, the first thing is the run args gets written to ./addons/GodotXUnit/_work/RunArgs.json. this allows the runner to know what needs to be ran.